ravenxrz/call-graph.nvim/README.md

 <img src="./pic/multi_edge_goto.png" alt="image-20250217213125179" style="zoom:50%;" />

+### Advanced Features

+#### Mermaid Graph Export

-Besides, this plugin will generate mermaid graph and export it to a file, you can use `CallGraphOpenMermaidGraph` cmd to open it.
+This plugin will generate a mermaid graph and export it to a file.
+You can use `CallGraphOpenMermaidGraph` command to open it.

+#### Graph History

+The plugin now maintains a history of recently generated call graphs, allowing you to:
+- View a list of previously generated graphs with `CallGraphHistory`
+- Quickly open the most recent graph with `CallGraphOpenLastestGraph`
+- Clear history with `CallGraphClearHistory`

+#### Mark Mode

+You can now select specific nodes of interest in a call graph to create focused subgraphs:
+1. Use `CallGraphMarkNode` to enter mark mode and mark nodes (or unmark if already marked)
+2. Use `CallGraphMarkEnd` to generate a subgraph from the marked nodes
+3. Use `CallGraphMarkExit` to exit mark mode without generating a subgraph

+This feature is particularly useful for analyzing complex call graphs by focusing only on relationships of interest.

 ## Installation